Build Your Own Instagram Search Engine Using jQuery and PHP

 });

-Inside my new custom function we are first adding a “loading” class onto the search field.
-This class will update the camera icon for a new loading gif image.
-We also want to empty any possible data left over within the photos section.
-The query variable is pulled dynamically from the current value entered in the search field.
+In this custom function, we start by adding a “loading” class to the search field, updating the camera icon to a new loading GIF.
+It’s also essential to clear any leftover data in the photos section.
+The query variable is dynamically retrieved from the value entered in the search field.

 function instaSearch() {